KeeplerIO/de-identification-framework/Readme.md

 ### Execute de-identification pipeline
 Once we have the schemas correctly generated and we have made corrections if necessary on [Apache Atlas](https://atlas.apache.org/#/), we proceed to use this information to de-identify the data.

-In order not to complicate the solution, these pipelines are normal python processes, but in an enterprise solution they should be executed in a distributed processing framework such as [Apache Flink](https://flink.apache.org/).

 You can find these scripts in the `src/data_pipeline_jobs` folder.
 To execute them we are going to use the **datapipeline_worker container**.